Ryan Callahan: Tampa Bay Lightning

 On March 5, 2014, the Tampa Bay Lightning traded captain Martin St. Louis and a second-round draft pick in 2015 (conditional at the time of the trade) to the New York Rangers in exchange for Callahan, a first-round pick in 2015, a conditional second-round pick in 2014 (which later became a first-round pick), and a seventh-round pick in 2015 (conditional at the time of the trade).
 Both of the first-round draft picks that were acquired by the Lightning in the trade were later traded to the New York Islanders.
-On June 25, 2014, five days before free agency was to begin, Callahan signed a six-year contract extension worth an annual average value of $5.8 million to stay with the Lightning.
+On June 25, five days before free agency was to begin, Callahan signed a six-year contract extension worth an annual average value of $5.8 million to stay with the Lightning.

-On May 11, 2015, during the 2015 playoffs, Callahan underwent an emergency appendectomy.
+On May 11, 2015, during the second round of the 2015 playoffs, Callahan underwent an emergency appendectomy.
 He missed Game 6 against the Montreal Canadiens as a result of the procedure.
-Just five days after having surgery, however, Callahan returned to the lineup for Game 1 of the Eastern Conference Final against his former team, the New York Rangers.
+Just five days after having surgery, however, Callahan returned to the lineup for Game 1 of the Eastern Conference Final against his former team, the Presidents' Trophy-winning New York Rangers.
 The Lightning eventually defeated the Rangers in seven games.
-After the Lightning defeated the Rangers, the team would move on to the Stanley Cup Final where they were defeated in six games by the eventual Stanley Cup Champions Chicago Blackhawks.
+After the Lightning defeated the Rangers, the team would move on to the 2015 Stanley Cup Finals where they were defeated in six games by the Chicago Blackhawks.

 On October 7, 2015, Lightning head coach Jon Cooper announced that Callahan will wear a permanent "A" as an alternate captain for the 2015–16 NHL season.

-On June 21, 2016, Callahan had surgery to repair a labral tear in his right hip.
+On June 21, 2016, Callahan had surgery to repair a torn labrum in his right hip.
 Callahan was expected to be out for at least five months.
-Callahan had been dealing with the injury since the end of the regular season and throughout the playoffs as the Lightning advanced to the Eastern Conference Final.
+Callahan had been dealing with the injury since the end of the 2015–16 season and throughout the 2016 playoffs as the Lightning advanced to the Eastern Conference Finals and lost in seven games to the Pittsburgh Penguins, one win short from back-to-back Stanley Cup Finals.
 Due to the injury, Callahan did not participate in the 2016 World Cup of Hockey in Toronto.